Girls in the Lower School enter one of the newly built or newly refurbished Lower School Boarding Houses, Hermitage, Hill or Darwin.

 Hermitage is the first House you see as you enter Lower School and girls love shared outside space between Hermitage and Hill.
 Hermitage’s interior is the a the same design as Hill but the Hermite girls have made it distinctively their own.
 Mrs Collingwood is Housemistress of Hermitage and lives onsite with her husband, son, daughter and dog, Tanner.

 Hill is situated in the middle boarding of Lower School boarding and girls enjoy playing in the shared play area at the back as well as visiting other Houses.
 Hill’s interior is a mirror reflection of Hermitage using different colours and the girls have made it their own.
-Mrs Williams is Housemistress of Hill and lives onsite with her husband and dog, Flick.
+Ms Anna Lister is Housemistress of Hill.

 Darwin is closest House to our beautiful woodland and has plenty of outdoor space with a back garden bordering the woods.
 Although it has exactly the same interior design as the other Lower School Houses, Hill and Hermitage, it looks different from the outside.
-Mrs Capps is the Housemistress of Darwin and lives onsite with her husband, son and two dogs.
+Mrs Hughes is the Housemistress of Darwin and lives onsite with her husband, young daughter and their dog called Milo.